 And a decades-old mystery demanding to be solved.

 Orphan Jane Piper is nine years old when philanthropist siblings Michael and Elizabeth Quinn take her into their home to further her schooling.
 The Quinns are no strangers to hardship.
 Having arrived in Australia as penniless immigrants, they now care for others as lost as they once were.

 Despite Jane’s mysterious past, her remarkable aptitude for mathematics takes her far over the next seven years, and her relationship with Elizabeth and Michael flourishes as she plays an increasingly prominent part in their business.

 But when Elizabeth reacts in terror to an exhibition at the local gallery, Jane realizes no one knows Elizabeth after all—not even Elizabeth herself.
-As the past and the present converge and Elizabeth’s grasp on reality loosens, Jane sets out to unravel Elizabeth’s story before it is too late.
+As the past and present converge and Elizabeth’s grasp on reality loosens, Jane sets out to unravel her story before it’s too late.

-From the gritty reality of the Australian goldfields to the grand institutions of Sydney, this compelling novel takes us on a mystery across continents and decades as both women finally discover a place to call home.
+From the gritty reality of the Australian goldfields to the grand institutions of Sydney, this compelling novel presents a mystery that spans continents and decades as both women finally discover a place to call home.

-- Also by Tea Cooper: The Woman in the Green Dress
+- Also by this author: The Woman in the Green Dress

 Tea Cooper is an award-winning, bestselling author of Australian historical fiction.
 In a past life she was a teacher, a journalist, and a farmer.
 These days she haunts museums and indulges her passion for storytelling.
 Visit her online at TeaCooperAuthor.com; Instagram: @Tea_Cooper; Twitter: @TeaCooper1; Facebook: @TeaCooper; Pinterest: TeaCooperAuthor.